The one thing photographs don’t capture easily is movement. This is where panning comes into play.

 This really isn’t as hard as it sounds.
 A lot of it comes down to your choice in shutter speed.

 Tip: When you take the panning shot, keep your camera moving.
-An abrupt stop could affect your image and blurriness, making you think that the problem is with your movement or speed.
+An abrupt stop could greatly affect your image.

 When your subject is nice and close to you, it will take them much further across the frame than if they were 100 feet away.
 This means that you need a faster shutter speed for subjects that are closer to you.